 Proceed With Caution

-Cats are mysterious creatures.
 Even a “friendly” cat might be freaked out because they are lost or scared, and may act out aggressively.
-Never judge a cat by watching their demeanor for 30 seconds and think you have it figured out.
+Never judge a cat by watching their demeanor for 30 seconds and thinking you have it figured out.

-Based on your experience and expertise, you need to either get a rescue group involved or plan how to safely transport this cat to a veterinarian.
+Based on your experience and expertise, you need to either get a rescue group involved or plan how to safely transport this cat to a vet.

-Many people see a cat outside and assume they have no home when they may actually live a quarter mile away and has only recently decided to “visit” you.
-Here are some things to think about:
+Many people see a cat outside and assume they have no home when they may actually live a quarter-mile away and have only recently decided to “visit” you.

 - Do they need acute medical care?
-If that’s the case, are you prepared to try and bring them to a vet or get a feline rescue group involved?
+If so, are you prepared to take them to a vet or get a feline rescue group involved?

 - Has this cat been hanging around your house or garage for a while, and you wish to adopt them?
 Most people in this situation begin feeding the cat outside or in an outbuilding, assess the personality and health status from afar and begin a relationship with the cat.

 I appreciate a client/potential adopter who calls and gives me a heads-up about the fact they may be bringing in a stray.

 When someone brings me a “stray,” here is my list for them to consider:

-- Warn them not to allow this cat to have physical contact with their cats until more is known about the cat’s health status.
+- Warn them not to allow this cat to have physical contact with their own cats until more is known about the stray cat’s health status.

 - Do a physical exam, checking overall health status, fleas, ear mites, etc.

-- Perform an Felv/FIV test (done in-house and results available immediately).
+- Perform an FeLV/FIV test (done in-house and results available immediately).

 - Get or request a fecal sample for a parasite check.